hecticSubraz/Network-Security-and-Database-Vulnerabilities/README.md

 # Day 13

-## Highly availability and High availability Clusters
+## Highl availability and High availability Clusters
  Today I learned about highly availability in information tehnology,how it works as well as how it  can be achieved through clustering, its measurement process, High available cluster's concept and its working process.

 ### High availability: